 9. When it's finished, your PC will be rebooted again.

-10. Once Windows 10 restarts, immediately press and hold the BIOS key again to enter the BIOS.
-Then, select your SSD drive as the first boot drive.
+10. After Windows 10 restarts, quickly press and hold the BIOS key to enter the BIOS settings.
+From there, select your SSD drive as the primary boot device.

-11. After Windows 10 reboot, select a region and hit “Yes”.
-On the next page, select your keyboard layout and hit “Yes”.
+11. After Windows 10 reboots, select a region and confirm by clicking "Yes".
+Then, on the next page, choose your keyboard layout and click "Yes" again.

-Now, what’s left is to follow the onscreen guide to finish the setup of your computer.
-Answer the questions appearing on the screen and set up an account to log in to Windows 10.
-Both Microsoft account or a local offline account is allowed.
+To complete the setup of your computer, follow the onscreen guide and answer the questions appearing on the screen.
+You will also need to set up an account to log in to Windows 10, with the option to choose either a Microsoft account or a local offline account.

-Wait a few minutes.
-Windows 10 will get all things ready and automatically log you onto the desktop.
-After that, you can install any drives you want to make your Windows 10 PC run more smoothly.
+After a few minutes, Windows 10 will automatically log you onto the desktop.
+Once logged in, you can install any desired drivers to optimize your PC's performance.

-When you try to install Windows 10 on your new SSD, you might meet the error messages such as “Windows cannot be installed to this disk.
-The selected disk is of the GPT partition style” and “Windows cannot be installed to this disk.
-The selected disk has an MBR partition table.
-On EFI systems, Windows can only be installed to GPT disks”.
-Thus, the easiest way is to correspondingly convert GPT to MBR or MBR to GPT with Qiling Disk Master Professional.
+When trying to install Windows 10 on a new SSD, you may encounter errors like "Windows cannot be installed to this disk.
+The selected disk is of the GPT partition style" or "Windows cannot be installed to this disk.
+The selected disk has an MBR partition table."
+This can be resolved by converting the disk style to match the Windows installation requirements using a tool like Qiling Disk Master Professional.

-Besides, you can also change the boot mode.
-For example, if the PC shows the first error mentioned above and meanwhile, your motherboard supports Legacy + UEFI/CMS boot, you can enable UEFI boot mode in BIOS to fix the error.
+If your PC is showing an error and has a motherboard that supports Legacy + UEFI/CMS boot, you can try enabling UEFI boot mode in the BIOS to potentially resolve the issue.

-1. Reboot the PC and hold the function key to enter BIOS.
+1. To enter the BIOS, reboot the PC and hold the function key while it is booting up.

-2. Locate the Boot tab with the arrow keys on your keyboard and select “UEFI/BIOS Boot Mode” > “UEFI”, then, hit “ENTER”.
+2. To change the boot mode to UEFI, navigate to the Boot tab using the arrow keys on your keyboard, select "UEFI/BIOS Boot Mode" and choose "UEFI", then press "ENTER".

-There are computer owners complaining that after installing Windows 10 on SSD, they cannot boot from the new drive.
-This error can be caused by the factors: 1.
-The SSD is not the first boot device; 2.
-The system partition is not active; 3.
-The Master Boot Record of the cloned SSD is damaged.
-So, correspondingly, to fix the error, you might as well consider setting the SSD as the first boot device in BIOS, make the system partition active, and rebuild MBR of the SSD.
+Some computer owners have reported issues with booting from their new SSD after installing Windows 10 on it.
+This problem can be caused by several factors, including the SSD not being set as the first boot device, the system partition not being active, or the Master Boot Record (MBR) of the cloned SSD being damaged.
+To resolve the issue, users can try setting the SSD as the first boot device in the BIOS, making the system partition active, and rebuilding the MBR of the SSD.

 What are the benefits of installing Windows 10 on an SSD?

-Installing Windows 10 on an SSD can significantly improve your computer's performance.
-SSDs are faster than traditional hard drives, so you'll experience quicker boot times, faster application loading, and improved overall system responsiveness.
+Installing Windows 10 on an SSD can greatly enhance your computer's performance by providing faster boot times, quicker application loading, and improved overall system responsiveness.

 What are the system requirements for installing Windows 10 on an SSD?

-The system requirements for Windows 10 are the same whether you're using an SSD or a traditional hard drive.
-You'll need a compatible CPU, sufficient RAM, and enough storage space on your SSD to accommodate the operating system.
+Windows 10 requires a compatible CPU, sufficient RAM, and enough storage space on your SSD to accommodate the operating system, regardless of whether you're using an SSD or a traditional hard drive.

 Can I clone my existing Windows installation to an SSD?

-Yes, you can clone your existing Windows installation to an SSD using software like Acronis True Image or Macrium Reflect.
-However, a clean installation is recommended for better performance.
+You can clone your existing Windows installation to an SSD using software like Acronis True Image or Macrium Reflect, but a clean installation is recommended for better performance.

 How do I ensure my SSD is recognized by the Windows 10 installer?